GauravP1101/Text-CRS_NTS_Final/README.md

 # TextCRS

-This repository is the official implementation of [Text-CRS: A Generalized Certified Robustness Framework against Textual Adversarial Attacks (IEEE S&amp;P 2024)](https://www.computer.org/csdl/proceedings-article/sp/2024/313000a053/1RjEas5x5aU), Xinyu Zhang, Hanbin Hong, Yuan Hong, Peng Huang, Binghui Wang, Zhongjie Ba, Kui Ren.
+This repository is the implementation and extension of Text-CRS: A Generalized Certified Robustness Framework against Textual Adversarial Attacks.
+Project done as part of Clemson CPSC 8570 NTS course.
+Group members:
+- Danish Bhatkar
+- Gaurav Patel
+- Sarthak Nikhal
+- Mithilesh Biradar

 ## Installation